MuhammadHananAsghar/dataline/README.md

 ## Authentication

-DataLine also supports basic auth 🔒 in self-hosted mode 🥳 in case you're hosting it and would like to secure it with a username/password.
+DMGAI also supports basic auth 🔒 in self-hosted mode 🥳 in case you're hosting it and would like to secure it with a username/password.

-Auth is NOT supported ❌ when running the DataLine executable.
+Auth is NOT supported ❌ when running the DMGAI executable.

 To enable authentication on the self-hosted version, add the environment variables AUTH_USERNAME and AUTH_PASSWORD while launching the service. ✅

 ### With Docker

 Inject the env vars with the docker run command as follows:
-`docker run -p 7377:7377 -v dataline:/home/.dataline --name dataline -e AUTH_USERNAME=admin -e AUTH_PASSWORD=admin ramiawar/dataline:latest`
+`docker run -p 7377:7377 -v DMGAI:/home/.DMGAI --name DMGAI -e AUTH_USERNAME=admin -e AUTH_PASSWORD=admin ramiawar/DMGAI:latest`

 We plan on supporting multiple user auth in the future, but for now it supports a single user by default.

 ## Startup Quest

-Go through the following checklist to explore DataLine's features!
+Go through the following checklist to explore DMGAI's features!

 - [ ] Create a sample database connection
 - [ ] Create a new chat and rename it